 After harvesting, onions can be cured outdoors.
 During the curing process, the onions should be covered in your garden or backyard, but must never be left out for too long.
 Controlled storage with the right atmospheric conditions can help preserve the quality of your onions.

 You can store your harvested onions for many months.
-Keep the in a cool, dry place with proper ventilation for up to one month.
+Keep them in a cool, dry place with proper ventilation for up to one month.
 Neither store your onions under the sink or in a refrigerator as the high moisture level can make them soft and thus spoil them.

-Keep cut, but unused onions in an airtight container or plastic bag for refrigeration.
-Use them in two to three days.
 Inspect your onions regularly during storage for discoloration or slimy substances.
 Discard those that are either discolored or have become soft and slimy.

 Refrigerate spring onions for up to seven days.
 If you want your onions to stay fresh for up to a year, cover them in foil and refrigerate.
 Never store your onions near pears or apples for prolonged storage.